gdnathan/Wolfram/README.md

 # Wolfram
-implementation of rule 30, 90 and 110 of the Wolfram’s elementary cellular automaton
+implementation of rule 30, 90 and 110 of the Wolfram’s elementary cellular automaton, in Haskell

 This is a stack environement.
+You have to install ``stack`` package.

 ``stack build`` to build the executable.

 ``make`` to build the executable and move it in the project's root